stan-fmrg/Snakemake_haps/README.md

 **This (tidy) file can be loaded into R and can be used to further filter loci from the data set based on user-defined cut-off values.**
 ###### - ind_stats.out: This file lists number of loci that are possible paralogs, have low coverage/errors, missing genotypes, number of failed loci, the total number of loci, and the proportion of successful loci on a per individual basis.
 This file can be used to identify and remove problematic individuals from the final data set.

+###### -This step of the analysis also produces the appropriate input files for generating a visual summary of microhaplotypes found from this workflow using [microhaplot] R package.

 #### 3.5 Documents: This directory contains all the files that contain statistics about the reads and the QC step, as well as the mapping of the reads.
 Some of the information that can be found in these files is:

 ###### - The total number of reads per sample,